Government Law College, Mumbai

-The Government Law College, Mumbai, (GLC Mumbai), India, founded in 1855, is the oldest law school in Asia.
+The Government Law College, Mumbai, (GLC Mumbai), India, is a public law school located in Churchgate, Mumbai in Maharashtra.
+Founded in 1855, it is the oldest law school in Asia.
 The college, affiliated to the University of Mumbai, is run by the Government of Maharashtra.

+The college offers the five-years integrated undergraduate law degree i.e., the B.A.
+LL.B., a three-years post-graduate law course i.e., the LL.B., a post-graduate law degree i.e., the LL.M., and a Ph.D. in Law through its Research Centre.
+The college also delivers post-graduate diplomas and certificate courses.

-Bal Gangadhar Tilak, Pratibha Patil, the former President of India, and six Chief Justices of India, as well as several judges of the Supreme Court of India are alumni of the college.
+Bal Gangadhar Tilak, Pratibha Patil, the former President of India, and six Chief Justices of India, as well as several judges of the Supreme Court of India and other High Courts of the country are alumni of the college.
+Dr. B.R.
+Ambedkar, served as the Principal of the College from 1935, until 1937.